Developments in The Democratic Republic of the Congo

 DR Congo is the largest country in Sub-Saharan Africa.
 The country’s capital is Kinshasa and the country is also sometimes referred to as Congo-Kinshasa.

-The conflict in the east and the post-conflict situation that exist in the rest of the country are strengthening the unequal relationship of power between men and women.
-Many women and girls have been subjected to sexually related violence and violations.
+The conflict in the east and the post-conflict situation in the rest of the country reinforce the unequal power relations between women and men.
+Many women and girls have been subjected to gender-based violence and abuse.

-The fight against sexual violence is an important part in the work for equality in Congolese society.
-The society is traditionally unequal and there are dowries, forced marriages and polygamy.
-Female representation in politics and within public institutions is very low.
-At the same time, women account for 75 per cent of the food production in the country.
+Fighting sexual violence is an important part of the work for gender equality in Congolese society.
+Rape has often been a part of the warfare.
+The community is traditionally unequal and there is dowry, forced marriages and polygamy.
+The representation of women in politics and in public institutions is very low.
+At the same time women account for 75 percent of the food production.